-One Aboriginal heritage site was recorded during the survey assessment of the Brighton Sorrell Street Rezoning and Development Area.
-Management strategies have been developed to ensure this Aboriginal site remains protected.
-However, given the important Aboriginal heritage values in the surrounding area, the decision has been made to distribute this report for Aboriginal community consultation.
+Two Aboriginal heritage sites and one area of Potential Archaeological Sensitivity are confirmed as being present within the Boyer Road Precinct.
+In addition, there are several other known Aboriginal heritage sites within a 100m radius of the study area.
+Given the important Aboriginal heritage values in these areas, the decision has been made to distribute this report for Aboriginal community consultation.
 The outcomes of this consultation process is presented in Appendix 4 of this report.